Maternal and Perinatal Death Review Committee 2019 Annual Report

 Other individuals are invited to the committee meetings as necessary on a case by case basis (e.g. investigating coroner, Regional Supervising Coroner, other specialty practitioner relevant to the facts of the case, etc.).

 Investigating coroners and Regional Supervising Coroners refer cases to the committee for review.
 At least one member of the committee reviews the information submitted by the coroner and then presents the case to the other members.
-After discussion by the committee, a final case report is written consisting of a summary of events, discussion and recommendations (if any), intended to prevent deaths in similar circumstances.
+After discussion by the committee, a final case report is written consisting of a summary of events, discussion and recommendations (if any), intended to prevent future deaths.
 The report is then sent to the referring Regional Supervising Coroner who may conduct further investigation (if necessary).
-Recommendations are distributed to agencies and organizations which may be in a position to effect the implementation of such recommendations.
-Organizations are asked to respond back within one year with the status of implementation of recommendations.
-Effective January 2017, organizations are being asked to respond back within six months.
+Recommendations are distributed to agencies and organizations that may be in a position to have them implemented or considered.
+Organizations are asked to respond back within six months with the status of implementation of recommendations.

 Where a case presents a potential or real conflict of interest for a committee member, the committee reviews the case in the absence of the member with the conflict.